 The ACLU of Louisiana is a nonpartisan public interest organization devoted to protecting and extending civil rights and civil liberties.
 Whether it’s ending mass incarceration and police brutality, achieving full equality for LGBTQ+ people, protecting privacy in the digital age, preserving the right to vote, or ensuring reproductive freedom, the ACLU is principled and strategic, willing to take on tough civil liberties issues to defend all people from government abuse and overreach.

-Fall 2020/Spring 2021 externships will focus primarily on contributing to, and building out, the ACLU of Louisiana’s latest initiative, “Justice Lab: Putting Racist Policing on Trial.”
-In short, externs will be intimately involved with (i) the case intake process, and (ii) rollout of the initiative’s restorative justice platform—which seeks to lend voice to individuals’ whose cases cannot be litigated.
+Externs will focus primarily on continuing the work of the ACLU of Louisiana’s latest initiative, “Justice Lab: Putting Racist Policing on Trial.”
+In short, externs will be intimately involved with (i) the case intake process, and (ii) rollout of the initiative’s restorative justice platform—which seeks to lend voice to individuals whose cases cannot be litigated.
 More information about Justice Lab is located here.
 At bottom, the initiative aims to bring a wave of lawsuits challenging racially discriminatory policing practices in Louisiana.

 Externs will be principally responsible for: